how to define your motor inside your drive train

 As already mentioned in our chapter “power quality and drives” we know that drives are nonlinear consumers: they draw non-sinusoidal current out of the mains supply.

 Please find here below the basic diagram of a low voltage source inverter representing the 3 building blocks: the rectifier, the intermediate circuit and the inverter.
 The rectifier bridge connected to the capacitor only conducts current when the AC-voltage is higher than the capacitor voltage.
-So, the AC-input current waveform contains bumps and will not follow the sinus wave of the grid.
+So, the AC-input current waveform contains humps and will not follow the sinus wave of the grid.
 See for yourself for the line current (I Line) of this nonlinear consumer in the diagram below.

 By the way, you can also see that we have 6 pulses in the rectified voltage (Udc) over one period of the mains voltage.
 This type of input stage is therefore often referred to as a 6 pulse Direct Front-End (DFE).